Skip to main content

 Finally: Click the Save button to save your settings.

-Tips for a clear package of advice
+Tips for a clear Package advice

-Use Custom labels with your answers (in Conversation) to clarify the advice.
 In our Skin care routine app we use a custom answer for the answer 'More than 30 minutes':

-Do you really want to exclude products from the advice for a specific question?
+4. Do you really want to exclude products from the advice for a specific question?
 Then give them a bad match for the desired answer and turn on a filter for this question.

 Other use cases